linhntaim/katniss/readme.md

 - Instagram Wall:
     - Only available when Social Integration extension is activated and integration with Instagram is enabled.
     - Display wall of images from Instagram user.

+#### Template

+##### Page

+Define custom templates for content of pages.

+As usual, we have a common template for displaying pages.
+This functionality helps us to replace this common template with other custom template for some specific pages.

+To edit list of custom templates, please edit the method `pageTemplates` in the class of home theme.

+##### Article

+Define custom templates for content of articles.

+As usual, we have a common template for displaying articles.
+This functionality helps us to replace this common template with other custom template for some specific articles.

+To edit list of custom templates, please edit the method `articleTemplates` in the class of home theme.

 ### Authentication

 Functions/Features:

 - Registration.
+    - Must go editing App Settings extension and enable user registration.
 - Activation.
 - Login.
 - Logout.
 - Forgot/Reset Password.
 - Register/Login using Accounts on Social Networks (Facebook, Google).
+    - Must enable Social Integration extension and enable log-in functionality.
 - Email supported (for registering, resending activation & password resetting & password changed):
     - Emails for registering & password changed are queued before sending.
     - Configure a queue worker or `php artisan queue:work` for sending queued emails (see [Running The Queue Worker](https://laravel.com/docs/5.3/queues#running-the-queue-worker)).